rmonthil/smwl/README.md

 * To many things !

+## Why the Godot project files are not here ?

+Most of the hardest work is here, then it is just about creating a game based on the generated database.
+Each game designer may want to create different games based on this.
+In my case, I am still not sure what I really want to do so, for now at least, the Godot project will stay private.
+When it will be finished, it might be open-source though.

 ## License

 This project is licensed under the Unlicense - see the [LICENSE](./LICENSE) file for details